andreiramani/jadi4llamacpp/README.md

 ## (J)ust (A)nother (D)rop-(i)n (for) [llama.cpp](https://github.com/ggml-org/llama.cpp)

 ## Limitations
 This project currently provides **binary builds only for Microsoft Windows**.
 Other operating systems (Linux, macOS, etc.) are not supported at this time.

 ## Overview
 This project is part of my personal use case.
 I often experiment with various LLM applications on **Microsoft Windows OS** with **NVIDIA CUDA GPU** support.
 One of the tools I use heavily is **llama.cpp**, since it provides one of the simplest and lightest ways to run LLMs locally on Windows.
 Unfortunately, llama.cpp sometimes fails to load certain "Eastern" LLM models (such as **Qwen** or **DeepSeek-like** like formats), even when using the most recent source code.

-To address this limitation, I created **jadi4llamacpp** — to ensures my llama.cpp binary can fully recognize and work with Qwen, DeepSeek-like, and similar model formats.
+To address this limitation, I pre-compiled **[jadi4llamacpp](https://github.com/andreiramani/jadi4llamacpp)** - to ensures my llama.cpp binary can fully recognize and work with Qwen-like, DeepSeek-like, and similar model formats.

 ## Goal
 - Extend llama.cpp compatibility with additional model formats (bridging "Eastern" and "Western" llm model :).
-- (Specifically) Provide a reliable way to run Qwen and DeepSeek-like models locally on Windows.
+- (Specifically) Provide a reliable way to run Qwen and DeepSeek-like variant models locally on Windows.
 - Keep the workflow simple and lightweight, just like the original llama.cpp.

 ## Releases

-I currently provide two release versions:
+Currently provide two versions:

-- **WS (Workstation)**: Designed for desktop and laptop environments with CPU-only or NVIDIA CUDA GPUs.
+- **WS (Workstation)**: Designed for desktop and laptop with CPU-only or NVIDIA CUDA GPUs.
 - **DC (Data Center)**: An experimental build intended for data center–grade NVIDIA CUDA GPUs.

-The WS version is my primary release for everyday local use, while the DC version is a smaller experiment to explore compatibility and performance on high-end, server-class hardware.
+The WS version is my primary release for everyday local use, while the DC version is an experiment to explore compatibility and performance on high-end, server-class hardware.

+## GPU Compute Compiler Selection
+For each version, I carefully selected the **GPU compute compiler targets** to ensure **optimal performance** across different GPU series.

+It’s worth noting that some compute capability versions are identical between consumer and enterprise GPUs (for example: **7.5, 8.6, 8.9, 12.0**).

 ## Maintenance
 I cannot guarantee continuous maintenance of these releases.
-As long as I actively use **llama.cpp**, I will try to provide periodic updates — especially for the **WS (Workstation)** version.
+As long as I actively use **llama.cpp**, I will try to provide periodic updates - especially for the **WS (Workstation)** version.

 The **DC (Data Center)** build is more of an experiment, and honestly, I doubt anyone would seriously run llama.cpp on a data center–grade GPU under bare-metal Windows Server (though if someone does, that would be quite impressive!).